microsoft/hlsl-specs/proposals/NNNN-bitfield-insert-extract.md

 we would directly map these intrinsics to the corresponding SPIR-V operations (namely, `OpBitfieldSExtract`, `OpBitfieldUExtract`, and `OpBitfieldInsert`).

-In the case of bitfield extraction, the logical expression:
+In the case of bitfield extraction, a developer writing the logical expression:
 ```
 int value = ..., offset = ..., bits = ...;
 int extracted = (((value>>offset)&((1u<<bits)-1))<<(32-bits)>>(32-bits));
 ```
-Would then simplify to
+could replace this code with the more efficient intrinsic:
 ```
 int value = ..., offset = ..., bits = ...;
 int extracted = bitfieldExtract(value, offset, bits);
 ```
-Where the resulting instruction would involve `Lbfe`.
+where the resulting instruction would involve `Lbfe`.

-If value is unsigned, then the logical expression:
+If value is unsigned, then a developer could replace the logical expression:
 ```
 uint value = ..., offset = ..., bits = ...;
 uint extracted = ((value>>offset)&((1u<<bits)-1));
 ```
-Would then simplify to
+with
 ```
 uint value = ..., offset = ..., bits = ...;
 int extracted = bitfieldExtract(value, offset, bits);
 ```
-Where the resulting instruction would involve `Ubfe`.
+where the resulting instruction would involve `Ubfe`.

-Finally, in the case of bitfield insertion, the logical expression:
+Finally, in the case of bitfield insertion, a user could express:
 ```
 uint clearMask = ~(((1u << bits) - 1u) << offset);
 uint clearedBase = base & clearMask;
 uint maskedInsert = (insert & ((1u << bits) - 1u)) << offset;
 uint result = clearedBase | maskedInsert;
 ```
-Would then simplify to
+more efficiently with
 ```
 uint base = ..., insert = ..., offset = ..., bits = ...;
 int extracted = bitfieldInsert(base, insert, value, bits);
 ```
-Where the resulting instruction would involve `Bfi`.
+where the resulting instruction would be a `Bfi`.

-The `bitfieldExtract` intrinsic would support a component-wise value, for example `uint4`, and the `bitfieldInsert` intrinsic would support component-wise `base` and `insert` values.
+The `bitfieldExtract` intrinsic would support component-wise vector values (as this is what most IHVs support), and the `bitfieldInsert` intrinsic would support component-wise vector `base` and `insert` values.

 For hardware compatibility reasons, we would assume that `value`, `base`, and `insert` be 32-bit integers (either signed or unsigned).
+To keep the scope of the proposed intrinsics focused, we would leave the extended use of these intrinsics to tensors / matrices of integers to the user to implement on a row by row or column by column basis.

 <!-- {% endraw %} -->